Nasipit: Third Republic

+Fifth Republic

+On the morning of March 10, 1988, the frustrated murder hearing of Pablo Macapas at the Capitol Building in Butuan had just adjourned when Macapas fatally shot his accuser, former Nasipit mayor Mariano Corvera Sr., multiple times in the courtroom.
+In the aftermath of the assassination, murder charges were filed against Macapas and his counsel, Carmen Mayor Tranquilino O. Calo Jr. (to whom Macapas was alleged to have been his bodyguard), driver Bellarmino Alloco, and two others.
+Although investigating fiscal Macario Balansag determined there was prima facie evidence of murder against the respondents on June 22, he was later assassinated as well on August 19, 1988 on his way to the office.
+While Macapas was never caught, Mayor Calo and Allocod were later found guilty of murder by an RTC in March 1990, but pending his appeal before the Supreme Court, Calo died of myocardial infarction in February 1993, while the court later reversed Allocod's conviction by 1996 due to the prosecution's failure to prove his guilt beyond reasonable doubt.

 Geography

 According to the Philippine Statistics Authority, the municipality has a land area of 144.4 km2 constituting of the 2,730.24 km2 of total area of Agusan del Norte.

 Nasipit occupies the north-western portion of the province.
 It is bounded in the east and south by Buenavista, west by Carmen, and north by Butuan Bay.
 It is 24 km west of Butuan and 175 km north-east of Cagayan de Oro.
 The town is accessible by sea through the inter-island vessels docking in the Nasipit International Seaport, to destinations such as Manila, Cebu, Bohol, and Cagayan de Oro.